Ares (DC Comics): Pre-Crisis

-From this base, he seeks to defeat the Allied cause in World War II, sending thoughts of conquest, deception, and greed into the Axis leaders via astral projection, but he finds himself repeatedly thwarted by the Amazon champion Wonder Woman.
-When Wonder Woman rescues Steve Trevor from Mars, the War God orders his three lieutenants to capture her.
-The Earl of Greed is sent and enlisted German aid, along with convincing the Dean of Holiday College to rob it, but was imprisoned after failing.
-The Duke of Deception gains Japanese help and captures Wonder Woman, but she escapes before she leaves Earth, and he is imprisoned.
+From this base, he seeks to defeat the Allied cause in World War II, sending thoughts of conquest, deception, and greed into the Axis leaders via astral projection, but he finds himself repeatedly thwarted by the Amazonian champion Wonder Woman.
+When Wonder Woman rescues Steve Trevor, the War God promises to reward whichever of his lieutenants can capture her.
+The Earl of Greed enlists German aid and sets a trap for Wonder Woman by manipulating her friend, the Dean of Holiday College, to commit theft so Wonder Woman must rescue her.
+His plan fails, and an enraged Mars has him imprisoned.

+The Duke of Deception gains Japanese help and captures Wonder Woman, but she escapes before she leaves Earth, and he is also humiliated and imprisoned.
 The Count of Conquest gains Italian help and, by trickery, succeeds in shackling Wonder Woman and Trevor and brings them to Mars.
-Greed and Deception are released while Wonder Woman is imprisoned in the dungeons.
+Greed and Deception are released, and Wonder Woman is set to be put to death by the Injustice Court.
 However, with the help of Etta Candy's spirit form, Wonder Woman escapes and overpowers Mars, whose Iron Palace is destroyed by his weapons, though he survives.
-The Duke of Deception tries many times to defeat Wonder Woman, but fails despite his cunning and incredible technology, and Mars finally strips him of his mighty appearance, showing him to be a weak, toothless man.
-The Duke of Deception, after being set with the female slaves, causes them to rebel and briefly rules Mars.
+The Duke of Deception makes several further attempts to exact revenge on Wonder Woman, but fails despite his cunning and incredible technology, and Mars finally strips him of his mighty appearance, showing him to be a weak, toothless man.
+Set to live among the female slaves, he leads them in rebellion and briefly gains the throne of Mars.

 Mars repeatedly tangles with Wonder Woman on Earth-One and Earth-Two.
-During a period when Diana abandons her powers to live among the world of men, as the Amazons retreat temporarily to another dimension, Mars (calling himself Ares this time) and his children Phobos, Deimos, and Eris battle the Amazons to secure from Hippolyta the secret to domination of all dimensions of existence.
-Later, he enlists his descendant Helen Alexandros to become Silver Swan.
+During a period when Diana abandons her powers to live as a mortal woman while the Amazons retreat temporarily to another dimension, Mars (by now using his original name of Ares again) and his children Phobos, Deimos, and Eris engage in battle with the Amazons to gain dominion over all planes of existence but are beaten back by Hippolyta's superior leadership.
+Later, he enlists his human descendant Helen Alexandros to become Silver Swan.

 His final scheme before the history-changing battle of Crisis on Infinite Earths is to ally with Hades and the Anti-Monitor to subdue the Gods of Olympus.
-As Wonder Woman engages him in final battle, Steve Trevor frees the gods, and Hades' wife Kore appeals to her husband with a message of love, leaving Mars isolated.
+While fighting Wonder Woman, he fails to stop Trevor from freeing the gods, while Hades deserts him after his wife uses love to coerce her husband to return to the Underworld.
+For his hubris, Ares' power is taken from him and he is cast into Tartarus, the inescapable prison of the gods.